tanner-iley/4641-Eco/index.md

 ### Final Analysis

 Despite our changes to the model, we identified that there were no significant correlations between climate data and time to AEP values (energy consumption).
-In regards to time, we can attribute the lack of correlation due to gaps in data where no AEP values were recorded and the limited time frame of data (2004-2018).

 - **Additional Features**: Even though we incorporated temperature by location, there was no significant correlation.

 - **Seasonal Patterns**: Since this is a cyclical pattern, it is not easily captured by the linear regression model.

+- **Time**: There were gaps in time data, as well as only a 14 year time span.

 ## Random Forest